 monaural), then there may also be stereo effects that I’m missing out

 on.
 A quick play on an emulated version of the game on Visual Pinball confirmed that there were.
+Once I knew this I became a man possessed and set about sourcing the

 components needed to bring the game back to how it was originally

 intended to be heard (for more detail on parts see Appendix B).
+Populating the board with the components was straightforward (once

 I’d removed the solder which was blocking all of the holes on the